We ask you, humbly, to help us.

 from him altogether.
 Do not accept intercession in his regard."
 Sura 4:

-As noted in our essay on apostasy in Islam, people who have left the
+As noted in our essays on apostasy in Islam, people who have left the

 religion of Islam have been rarely executed in the 21st century.
 However, most Muslims

 feel "a powerful sense of rage...when one of their number forsakes the

 community."
 1 They consider it a profound insult

 to Allah and to all Muslims.
 Some predominately Muslim countries have laws

 which require the death penalty for any adult who abandons Islam.

 Afghanistan is one such country.
 Abdul Rahman (1965-), an Afghan Christian, was arrested